Studentidrettsforbundet/studentidrett-frontend/README.md

-# studentidrett-backend
+# studentidrett-frontend
-This the front end code for a web application created for NSI (The Norwegian Association of University Sports).
+This is the front end code for a web application created for NSI (The Norwegian Association of University Sports).

-The project is a web application consisting of two main features:
+The web application consists of two main features:
 - Browse student sports
 - Get sport recommendations through a questionnaire